Skip to main content Skip to main menu Skip to footer menu

 • A person downloads your content or signs up for your event

-• You want to give the customer a report of their account activity
+• You want to provide the customer with a report of their account activity

 • A customer hasn’t used your services for a while

-Having an agile marketing automation platform helps to identify behavior patterns of customers and deliver the right content in time.
+An agile marketing automation platform helps identify customer behavior patterns and deliver the right content on time.

 Looking for a memorable way to reach out to a customer?
-Show your clients that you know them with a creative personalized message.
+Show your clients you know them and make a lasting impression with a creative personalized message.
+These personalized messages build stronger relationships and can lead to increased engagement and sales.

 Here are some ideas for such emails:

-• Send birthday greetings with a discount coupon
+• Send birthday greetings with a personalized discount coupon

-Value their time: deliver your message when a customer is ready to read it.
+Value your readers’ time: deliver your message when a customer is ready to read it.
 Make sure you know the best time for your emails to be opened.

 Try out different timeslots for sending your emails and see what time performs best in terms of open rates.
 This way, you will find out the best delivery times for your target audience.